GavrilStefan-Dorian/ATNN_2025/HW3/report.md

 ## Hyperparam sweep 70% Acc CIFAR-100

 The sweep was built to find out the effects of the chosen model, LR and scheduler on accuracy primarily.
-This was done with the goal of finding the best 'base' config from which to achieve the 81% accuracy target later on.
+This was done with the goal of finding the best 'base' config(s) from which to achieve the higher accuracy targets later on.
 ### Configs
-Training Data Augmentations: RandomCrop, RandomHorizontalFlip, Normalization.
+Training Data Augmentations: RandomCrop, RandomHorizontalFlip, Normalization with CIFAR-100 Mean Std.

 TTA: Resizing, CenterCrop.